-Now, Sir, I have just one word more to say with regard to the defi-ciences that I have ventured to point out.
-I have referred, Sir, to the arrears of track renewals and the speed restrictions on various sections of the railways.
-I now want to point out what the conditon of our locomotives is.
-The overaged rolling stock on the broad-gauge was about 25 per cent of the total number of broad-gauge locomotives, and' on the metre-gauge it was about 171 per cent.
-In gross coaching stock, in terms of units, the over-aged stock was 35 per cent, of the total coaching stock on the broad gauge and 29 per cent, on the metre gauge.
-Can it be expected, when this is the condition of our rolling-stock and of our railway track and of the girders and bridges, that any enquiry by the Commissioner for Railway Safety can remedy the basic defects of the situation?
+Now, Sir, I have just one more to say with regard to the deficiences that I have ventured to point I have referred, Sir, to arrears of track renewals and speed restrictions on various sections of the railways I now want to point out what the conditon of our locomotives is The over-aged rolling stock on the broad-gauge was about 25 per cent. of the total number of broad-gauge locomotives, and on the metre-gauge it was about 171⁄2 per cent coaching stock, in terms of units, the over-aged stock was 35 per cent of the total coaching stock on the gauge and 29 per cent on the metre gauge Can it be expected, when this is the condition of our rolling-stock and of our railway track and of the girders and bridges, that any enquiry by the Commissioner for Safety can remedy the basic defects of the situation?
 I think that unless the

-Railway Ministry wakes up to the seriousness of the position, these accidents will never stop.
+Raiv ay Ministry wakes up to the seriousness of the position, these accidents will never stop.
 In any case, I hope, when the Railway Minister replies, he will say today that he will appoint a committee to enquire into the causes of the accidents generally.
-Let the terms of reference of that \committee be so wide as to enable it to cover the points that I have mentioned.
+Let the terms of reference of that committee be so wide as to enable it to cover the points that I have ment oned.

-1 have already referred to the statements made by Shri N. K. Roy in regard to the condition of the track, their maintenance etc. 1 should like to draw attention, or rather to quote onp more passage from his article.
-He .says here:
+I have already referred to the statements made by Shri N K Roy in regard to the condition of the track, their maintenance etc I should like to draw attention or rather to quote one more passage from his article.
+He says here

-"If the Railways have genuine difficulties, the Railway Board must come out with these before Parliament and not unnecessarily take the blame on itself."
+'If the Railways have genuine difficulties, the Railway Board must come out with these before Parliament and not unnecessarily take the blame on itself."